Carlos Santana Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The left-hander last pitched on Sunday against the Houston Astros, when he tossed six innings, allowing four earned runs while giving up five hits.
+- The left-hander last pitched on Sunday against the Houston Astros, when he went three innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.